ArikReuter/TopicGPT/README.md

 You can find detailed documentation of the available classes and functions [here](https://lmu-seminar-llms.github.io/TopicGPT/).

 ## Example

 The following example demonstrates how TopicGPT can be used on a real-world dataset.
 The Twenty Newsgroups corpus (https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) is used for this purpose.

+Further example-notebooks can be found under examples/ in the repository.

 ### Load the data